CiscoDevNet/terraform-provider-ndfc/docs/resources/rest_api.md

 Note: The GET response must be an exact match of `payload`
 - `stateful` (Boolean) Stateful set to true triggers update only when something changes in config.
 If set to false every plan shows changes
 - `update_method` (String) Method to use for update operation.
 PUT is used if not specified
 - `update_payload` (String) Payload to send for update operation.
-If not specified, the same payload as the create payload is used
+If not specified, the same payload as the create payload is used.
 This field supports Text/template.
 Use `{{.field_name}}` to refer to a field from the `response_message`
 - `update_url` (String) URL to be used for update operation.
-If not specified, the same URL as the create URL is used This field supports Text/template.
+If not specified, the same URL as the create URL is used.
+This field supports Text/template.
 Use `{{.field_name}}` to refer to a field from the `response_message`

 ### Read-Only